AGE AND YOUR VISION

 Common vision problems for teenagers and young adults

 Symptoms: Astigmatism is a common condition causing blurred vision.
+It can occur along with long and short-sightedness.

 Computer Vision Syndrome or CVS